 Enter a macro name in the Filter text box to filter the design elements.
-From the pull-down menu of the Sort icon, choose either the traditional match filtering, wildcard filtering, or Regular Expression match filtering.
+Use either the traditional match filtering or Regular Expression match filtering.
+To use Regular Expression match filtering, enable the Use RegEx checkbox.

 Sorting

 Click the Sort Icon to sort in ascending or descending order, the type (Filter by Macro Type), and state (Filter by State) of the logic element.